OceanStreamIO/oceanstream/README.md

 ### Setup

-If you wish to contribute or simply want to have a local copy of the code, you can clone the OceanStream repository.
+If you wish to contribute you can clone the OceanStream repository dev branch.
 We recommend cloning from the dev branch as it contains the latest development changes:

     git clone -b dev https://github.com/OceanStreamIO/oceanstream.git

 After cloning, navigate to the oceanstream directory:

     cd oceanstream

 From here, you can install dependencies, run tests, or start development!
 All pull requests should be directed to the dev branch.